quale-quest/sql-mvc/doc/Keywords.md

 ##include

-Include a quicc file from the inheretance tree.
+Include a quicc file from the inheritance tree.

+##logout

+Logout the current session.

 ##inject_point